ckelyan/pcreate/README.md

-# Preset-Creator
+# preset-creator
-Create martices easily from your terminal
+Create binary martices visually from your terminal